 Patan was once a fiercely independent city-state now however it is a suburb of Kathmandu separated by the murky Bagmati River.
 Here, you can see one of the fine architectures, temples, paintings, courtyards in all of Nepal.

-Walking further into the Durbar Square, you will see splendid Krishna Mandir.
-Mandir translates as temple in English.
+Walking further into Durbar Square, you will see the splendid Krishna Mandir.
+Mandir translates as a temple in English.
 Also, non-Hindu isn’t permitted to enter the temple.
 The sanctuary was worked by King Siddhinarsingh Malla in 1637.
 The sanctuary was developed from the cut stone instead of the typical brick and timber this remarkable structural sugary treat shows the away from of Indian sanctuary plan.
 The temple is one of the unmistakable landmarks in the valley and is frequently portrayed on the elaborate metal spread lights hung in Nepali homes.

 The previous home of the Malla Kings, the segment of the castle encompassing Keshav Narayan Chowk now houses probably the best assortment of strict expressions in Asia.
-The historical center presents expressions of the human experience, imagery and engineering of the valley.
+The historical center presents expressions of the human experience, imagery, and engineering of the valley.
 The assortment is shown in a progression of block and lumber rooms connected by steep and restricted flights of stairs.

 There are many interesting temples and segments around the Durbar square to explore besides these interesting attractions.
-There is Taleju temple, chowks, Bhimsen temple, taleju bell and many other things to observe while on the tour.
+There is Taleju temple, chowks, Bhimsen temple, taleju bell, and many other things to observe while on the tour.

 Itinerary of the Bhaktapur and Patan day tour:

 The tour will start around 10:00 in the morning.
 The first stop in today’s tour will be at Bhaktapur Durbar Square.
-It will take about an hour to reach the Durbar square from your hotel.
+It will take about an hour to reach Durbar square from your hotel.
 In Bhaktapur, you will first visit the Nayatpola temple and move forward correspondingly visiting each temple and eventually the palace itself.
-After visiting the palace and the central part of the Durbar Square, you will take an alleyway from the main entrance gate to pottery square where you will see the traditional way of making potteries in Nepal.
+After visiting the palace and the central part of Durbar Square, you will take an alleyway from the main entrance gate to the pottery square where you will see the traditional way of making potteries in Nepal.